asorbini/rticonnextdds-ros2-msgs/README.md

 colcon build
 ```

-You can also use the include `ros2.repos` file to clone all required repositories
+You can also use the included `ros2.repos` file to clone all required repositories
 with `vcs`:

 ```sh